jsmin.php uses non-free license

 (just in case, its not removed completely).

-#4 Updated by Oliver Hader about 6 years ago
+#4 Updated by Oliver Hader over 6 years ago

 Hm, the line is "shall be used for good, not evil" which is not a problem with the regular TYPO3 packages since we do not intend to do something evil with it and thus it's not a violation of the license on our side.
 But since we forward this restriction to others (which might not know about) we better should get rid of the JSMIN package and use the suggested replacements.

 In one of the mentioned resources there's something about qtobject - however I did not get what's the problem there.

-#5 Updated by Christian Welzel about 6 years ago
+#5 Updated by Christian Welzel over 6 years ago

 The problem is not, what you think about good and evil (btw from which point of view, is js compression for a porn site good or evil?).
 The problem is that this license puts restrictions on the usage of the program, which make it non-free (for requirements for OS-licenses see http://www.opensource.org/docs/osd, Point 6).
 As such jsmin.php is not compatible with the GPL anymore under which typo3 is licensed, so there are two options: remove jsmin.php or add the "for good, not evil" to the license of typo3 (which makes typo3 non-free).